-Bee-Bot introductions are being led by Judy Robinson, STEM Curriculum Consultant from Alpha-Robotics.
+Judy Robinson, STEM Curriculum Consultant from Alpha-Robotics leads Bee-Bot introductions.
 She has led both teacher training workshops and in-class presentations on using Bee-Bot in the classroom.
-She finds that both students and teachers are excited about use of Bee-Bots and quickly learn to program them.
+She finds that both students and teachers are excited about using Bee-Bots and quickly learn to program them.

 As part of introducing Bee-Bots, Alpha-Robotics has developed a number of customized materials for use in Boston Public School classrooms, several pictured here.
 These include special mats, programming blocks, and image cards.
 These materials allow use of Bee-Bots in many different areas and channel the motivation Bee-Bots inspire to teach a variety of subjects, from mathematics to language arts.

 Students in Boston Public Schools are ethnically and culturally diverse and Bee-Bots have proven especially good at cutting through language and cultural barriers.
-Judy was especially enthusiastic about her experience with the students and teachers in a K1 and K2 Vietnamese sheltered English class and reports: “The students have done a spectacular job of programming the Bee-Bot to travel on different paths on any mat.
+Judy was especially enthusiastic about her experience with the students and teachers in a K1 and K2 Vietnamese sheltered English class.
+She reports, “The students have done a spectacular job of programming the Bee-Bot to travel on different paths on any mat.
 I would say about 80% have created complicated programs.”

 |Position||STEM Curriculum Consultant|